ccubu/platform-take-home/README.md

 2. **Set Up kubeconfig**:
    - Set up the `kubeconfig` inside the **devcontainer** to avoid modifying your local environment.

+   You can use docker copy to move the downloaded config inside the devcontainer: `docker cp /path/to/kubeconfig my-devcontainer:/root/.kube/config`

 3. **Retrieve the Service External IP**:
    - Run the following command to get the external IP address of the service: